Connect Microsoft Entra ID

 11. Enter a name for your data connector.

 12. Click Create.
-Agentspace Enterprise creates your data store and displays your data stores on the Data stores page.
+Agentspace creates your data store and displays your data stores on the Data stores page.

 13. If you selected Enable Static IP Addresses under Advanced options, view the registered static IP addresses for the connector and add them to your allowlist for Entra ID.